These Amazon October Prime Day 2023 gaming laptop deals are a huge win

 HP Victus $929 (16% off)

-While this HP gaming laptop is not a fully-equipped powerhouse, like some others in this roundup, it comes with a configuration that'll allow average gamers to immerse themselves in popular games.
-It offers a 1080p resolution from a 15.6-inch display that supports a GeForce RTX 3050 Ti GPU.
+This HP gaming laptop is not a fully equipped powerhouse, but it does offer a 1080p resolution from a 15.6-inch display that supports a GeForce RTX 3050 Ti GPU.
 It's powered using an AMD Ryzen 7 5800H processor.
 This is the 2022 version of the HP Victus.
 It's configured with 16GB of RAM, a 512GB SSD for storage and has a full-size gaming keyboard.

 The HP Victus is powered using OMEN hardware and the OMEN Gaming Hub, so you can control and customize many aspects of your gameplay.
 Plus, when you're conversing with other gamers, the computer automatically removes unwanted background noise from audio, so you'll experience clear video chats, audio calls and in-game convos.